i05nagai/memorandum/language/english_speaking.md

         * to make a business into a corporation
     * regular load testing of the system to correlate raw capacity to service capacity\
 * take
+    * money
+        * money that is received from sales or as payment for entrance to an event
+        * the box office take was huge for the new show
+    * film
+    * opinion
+        * take on sth
+            * an opinion bout sth
+            * We'd love to hear your take on this issue
+    * version
+        * take on sth
+            * a versin of sth that shows sb's attitude toward it
+            * the restaurant offers a new take on traditional French cooking
     * take flight and hunt
     * take your time
     * take it upon oneself